 The majority leader, by custom, makes most motions and requests that determine when or whether a nomination will be called up for consideration.
 For example, the majority leader may move or ask unanimous consent to "immediately proceed to executive session to consider the following nomination on the Executive Calendar...."
-By precedent, the motion to go into executive session to take up a specified nomination is not debatable.24 The nomination itself, however, is debatable.
+By precedent, the motion to go into executive session to take up a specified nomination is not debatable.23 The nomination itself, however, is debatable.

 It is not in order for a Senator to move to consider a nomination that is not on the Calendar, and, except by unanimous consent, a nomination on the Calendar cannot be taken up until it has been on the Calendar at least one day (Rule XXXI, clause 1).
 A day for this purpose is a calendar day.
-In other words, a nomination reported and placed on the Calendar on a Monday can be considered on Tuesday, even if it is the same legislative day.25
+In other words, a nomination reported and placed on the Calendar on a Monday can be considered on Tuesday, even if it is the same legislative day.24

 If the Senate simply resolved into executive session, the business immediately pending would be the first item on the Executive Calendar.
 A motion to proceed to another matter on the Calendar would be debatable and subject to a filibuster.
-For this reason, the Senate does not typically begin consideration of executive business this way.
+For this reason, the Senate does not begin consideration of executive business this way.
+Instead, the motion made to call up a nomination is a motion to proceed to executive session to consider that specific nomination.
+If the Senate is already in executive session, and the Leader wishes to call up a nomination, the Leader will first move that the Senate enter legislative session and then that the Senate enter executive session to take up the nomination.
+Both motions (to enter legislative session and to enter executive session) are not subject to debate and are decided by a simple majority.
+Typically they are approved by voice vote.